telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 ---
 title: Grouping by Resources
-page_title: Grouping by Resources | UI for WinForms Documentation
+page_title: Grouping by Resources | RadScheduler
 description: RadScheduler control allows you to define custom resources that can be assigned to the appointments.
 slug: winforms/scheduler/views/grouping-by-resources
 tags: grouping,by,resources